ORNL-Fusion/GITR/README.md

 ├── test_include    ---> C++ unit test header files
 └── test_src        ---> C++ unit test source files
 ```

-## New build instructions:
-This branch contains a new build system for GITR.
-It currently does not support GPUs.
-To see the list of preprocessor macros configured and defined by CMake at build time,
-examine GITR/CMake/define\_options.cmake.
-Default values can be overriden on the cmake
-command line via -D style options.
-To build, create a "build\_directory", and run
-cmake -S /path/to/GITR -B /path/to/build\_directory -D{whatever option you want to override}
-The built files should be in that build\_directory

 ## Dependencies

 - cmake version 3.13 or newer required